Expert advice

 Sisal, jute and seagrass rugs must be cleaned dry, never soaked, water shrinks and browns them.
 Here is how to clean and care for a natural-fibre rug safely.

-How to Remove Pet Hair From Upholstery and Carpet
+How to Remove Pet Hair From Carpet and Rugs

-Pet hair clings to upholstery and works deep into carpet.
-Here are the tools and technique that actually lift it, plus how to keep it from building up.
+Pet hair works deep into carpet pile and twists around rug fibres where a vacuum cannot reach.
+Here are the tools and technique that actually lift it, plus how to stop it building up.

 How to Get Vomit Stains and Smell Out of Carpet